kiwijos/vteam-ts-jsdoc-study/README.md

 }
 ```

 Using the above example, we can look at the code in action by running the `tsc` command.
-If you have VSCode configured with the built in _TypeScript and JavaScript Lanquage Feature_, the `age` property in the second use case will be flagged with red squiggles underneath and you will get tool tip if you hover over it.
+If you have VSCode configured with the built in _TypeScript and JavaScript Lanquage Feature_, the `age` property in the second use case will be flagged with red squiggles underneath and you will get a tool tip if you hover over it.

 ```js
 // ✅ This works!